 In recent years, the laws of the United States have undergone a whistleblower revolution.
 Federal and state governments now offer substantial monetary awards to individuals who come forward with information about fraud on government programs, tax fraud, securities fraud, and fraud involving the banking industry.
 Whistleblowers also now have important legal protections, designed to prevent retaliation and blacklisting.

 If you are a whistleblower with information about fraud on the government, then you may be able to bring what is known as a “qui tam” lawsuit under the False Claims Act.
 A qui tam lawsuit is brought by a private citizen, but in the name of the government.
 Any company or individual who makes a false statement for the purpose of obtaining government funds may be liable under the False Claims Act.
 Qui tam lawsuits have been used to expose fraud on the Medicare and Medicaid systems by health care providers, pharmaceutical companies, and medical equipment suppliers.
-Qui tam lawsuit have also been brought by whistleblowers exposing fraud in other industries that rely on government dollars, such as defense contractors, for-profit educational companies, and companies and institutions that receive government grants or funding.
+These lawsuits have also been brought by qui tam whistleblowers exposing fraud in other industries that rely on government dollars, such as defense contractors, for-profit educational companies, and companies and institutions that receive government grants or funding.
 As a qui tam whistleblower, you could receive between 15% and 30% of the amount recovered as a result of your qui tam lawsuit.
 Qui tam lawsuits are brought under a unique set of procedures, which you must follow in order to preserve your right to the reward.Begin Your Confidential Case Evalutation

 If you are a whistleblower with information about violations of federal securities laws, then you may qualify for an award from the U.S. Securities and Exchange Commission (the SEC).
 The awards range between 10% and 30% of money collected by the SEC.
 The SEC is interested in information concerning insider trading, fraud by publicly traded companies, fraud by brokers and investment advisors, ponzi schemes, and other fraudulent schemes affecting investors and the securities markets.
 In addition, the SEC has enforcement authority under the Foreign Corrupt Practices Act (the FCPA), which prohibits publicly-traded companies from bribing foreign officials, and whistleblowers with information concerning FCPA violations are also eligible for awards.
 The SEC Whistleblower Office, located in Washington, D.C., has its own set of rules and procedures that must be followed to be eligible for these awards.
 The U.S. Commodity Futures Trading Commission (CFTC) has a similar regulatory regime, under which a whistleblower may receive an award for reporting fraud relating to the commodities markets.Begin Your Confidential Case Evalutation